NullCode1337/TWRP_tree_j2xlte/README.md

 ## Stars of the show
 ME (For obvious reasons)

 Aditya KR on Github (because I sto- took some BoardConfig props)

-And of course, TeamWin Recovery Project Team for the recovery itself.